akuaagyeiwaa/Ethiopia-Unbound.html/README.md

  <p>“Pardon me, but the fact is, I must introduce you at once.
 Those are my friends the Abans and I am very much mistaken if the young lady at the corner is not Miss Mansa.
 Come along!”
 And he literally dragged Whitely after him. </p>

 <p>The old gentleman saw the twain coming in their direction, and beamed all over with delight.
-He was a good-hearted soul, and loved to see the sons of Ethiopia acquit themselves honourably in a strange land, and he had heard nothing but what was good of-<span class="personal-name-1">Kwamankra</span>.
+He was a good-hearted soul, and loved to see the sons of Ethiopia acquit themselves honourably in a strange land, and he had heard nothing but what was good of<span class="personal-name-1">Kwamankra</span>.
 The enthusiasm with which <span class="personal-name-1">Kwamankra</span> was greeted by his friends struck Whitely forcibly, and he did not at all notice the few seconds that passed before he was introduced. </p>

 <p>During the interval, Mansa, who hated all crushes, preferred to remain where she was, so <span class="personal-name-1">Kwamankra</span> fetched her some refreshment, and stayed to talk to her.
 “So you deserted us for the Continent without a moment’s notice.
 It was really bad of you, and I hope you have made up your mind now to make full amends.”</p>